EdlaineZamora/webapi-design/README.md

 Here you can find a good example of RPC-Style API:
 [Slack RPC-Style API](https://api.slack.com/web)

+And in this project you can find some simple examples of endpoints with the RPC-Style, as follows:

 ##### Getting All Conversations Endpoint
 ```javascript
 GET /conversations/list